natnat201193/OpenGLTemplate/README.md

 # OpenGLTemplate

-OpenGL with glfw, glad, glm, assimp and stb.
+OpenGL with glfw, glad, glm, assimp stb and imgui.
 Using Cmake.